 When asked about 20th century Europe, most people's first associations are either Adolf Hitler or the Second World War.
 In the 20th century, however, Europe experienced not just one, but three horrific wars: the First World War, the Second World War and the Cold War that followed in the wake of the two World Wars.
 The first half of the 20th century is therefore often labelled as 'The Era of Violence', and perhaps rightly so.
 Still, this century can just as easily be seen as an era of rebuilding, transatlantic collaboration, and global connections; showing that the 20th century is much more multifaceted.

 This course will guide you through a variety of questions relating to the First and Second World Wars.
 Such as: "Why did these wars occur and what caused them to happen?"; "What were the consequences on a human and political level?"; "How did international society deal with the wars?"; "What circumstances caused the Cold War to follow in its aftermath?".
 You will study these questions pertaining directly to these three wars, while also gaining insight into major changes that took place in other areas of society.
 These changes included the way people lived, new political ideas and ideologies, key economic developments and profound progress in science and technology.
 The 20th century may have seen more technological and scientific progress than all the other centuries combined since the dawn of civilization.

-You will receive lectures on a variety of historic topics; spanning the histories of the three wars as well as topics such as international cooperation and multilateralism, which resulted in international organizations such as the United Nations.
+You will receive lectures on a variety of historical topics spanning the histories of the three wars as well as topics such as international cooperation and multilateralism, which resulted in international organizations such as the United Nations.
 We will also focus on the relation between the United States and Europe, the fall of communism and decolonisation.
-Several excursions to historically important places are part of the program, such as the Jewish quarter in Amsterdam, old battlefields, the National Military Museum in Soest and a visit to Brussels, the capital of the EU.
+Several excursions to historically important places are part of the programme.